ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

-# Merge Pin Group Feature
+# SMU Merge Pin Group

 The DCPower Instrument Abstraction allows you to merge SMU pins together to achieve higher current.
 This is an advanced, yet common use case for many mixed-signal STS applications.
 This is particularly useful for applications that require a higher current output beyond what any single independent channel of the SMU can provide.

 > [!NOTE]
 > Only supported with v25.5 or later of the Semiconductor Test Library NuGet package.

-This feature takes advantage of a NI-DCPower driver capability known as Merged Channels, which allows the user to combine multiple channels on a single multi-channel SMU to work in unison.
+This works by taking advantage of a NI-DCPower driver capability known as Merged Channels, which allows the user to combine multiple channels on a single multi-channel SMU to work in unison.
 Merging channels requires you to designate a primary channel and programmatically combine it with other compatible merge channels.

 - Primary channel: The channel you access when programming merged channels in the low-level driver session.
 - Merge channels: The channels that you specify with the Merged Channels property.
 The merge channels work in unison with the primary channel.